NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Kazutal - Major Boon.md

-**Major Boon:** Kazutal smiles upon those who seek to offer aid, no matter how meek or helpless they may be.
+Kazutal smiles upon those who seek to offer aid, no matter how meek or helpless they may be.

 Any time creatures attempt a check to [[Actions/Aid|Aid]] you, they can choose to automatically succeed.
 If a creature chooses to roll for the attempt and rolls a success, it gets a critical success instead, granting a +4 circumstance bonus even if it doesn't have legendary proficiency in that skill.
 You gain the same benefits when you attempt to Aid others.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*